How to Invert Colors on Windows 10 [And Create a Shortcut]

 If you’re having issues with inverted colors on your PC, it’s possible that the problem was caused by a Magnifier tool.

-However, the Magnifiertool can also invert your colors, and today we’re going to show you how to invert the colors using this tool.
-This is actually quite simple, and you can do it by following these steps:
+However, the Magnifier tool can also invert your colors, and the steps above will help you how to reverse the colors using this tool.

 3. Change Ease of Access settings

 - Open the Settings app.
 You can do that quickly by using Windows Key + I shortcut.

 - Navigate to the Ease of Access section.

 - In the right pane, disable the Turn on high contrast option.

-If this option is already disabled, you can use left Alt + left Shift + Print Screen to quickly turn off high contrast.
+If this option is already disabled, you can use Left Alt + Left Shift + Print Screen to turn off high contrast quickly.